Brendan Eich, a programmer who

 JavaScript is no longer just for the

-browser
+browser anymore.

 Today, there is Node.js,

-an open-source, cross-platform, JavaScript runtime environment
+an open-source, cross-platform, JavaScript runtime environment that

 executes

-JavaScript code
+JavaScript code outside

-of a browser
+of a browser,

 and MongoDB, an Open Source database written